 “Someday you’re gonna be the only one you’ve got”

 Paramore.
 What a history we’ve had.
-While it pains me to say I don’t love their new material, Hayley Williams has been a hero of mine for quite some time, absolutely killing it in an industry and genre dominated by men.
-Their songs have got me through the worst days of my life, having been listening to them since I was twelve years old.
-I’ve been to three live shows, and each time has been such an experience.
-I struggled to pick just one Paramore song for this list, but I chose Anklebiters as it’s the most upbeat ‘self-love’ anthem I can think of.
-I was bullied relentlessly at school, and I wish this song was around then; when I most needed the reminder that I was fine just the way I was, and to not let their words sink in.
+While it pains me to say that I’m not a fan of their new material, Hayley Williams has been a hero of mine for quite some time, absolutely killing it in an industry and genre dominated by men.
+Their songs have got me through the absolute worst in my life, having been listening to them since I was twelve years old.
+I’ve seen them live three times, and each time has been such an experience.
+It was hard to pick one Paramore song for this list, but I went for Anklebiters as it’s the most upbeat ‘self-love’ anthem I can think of.
+I was bullied from the day I started school until the day I left for good, and I wish this song was around then, when I most needed the reminder that I was fine just the way I was, and to not let their words sink in.